chienleow/chienleow.github.io/_posts/2020-05-10-e-commerce_cli_project.markdown

 ![gif](https://lovelyweddingskc.com/wp-content/uploads/2019/10/Funny-Wedding-Planning-GIF.gif)
 * Writing a user story and mapping out a flow diagram
-* Sketch out your program in English in a text file
+* Sketch out your program in English in a text file, then "translate" to Ruby language later on
-* Consulting your notes along the way
+* Consulting your notes along the way, it helps keeping you focus